ArkadiuszMaliszewski/ToDo-app/README.md

 ## Getting started
 1. Import files into local hard drive
-2. Run Index.html in a local browser
+2. Run Index.html in a local web browser

 ## Functionality
 The application allows adding, removing, hiding and searching for tasks to do.